Siskiwit SOF free kayak plans rendering

 We may earn commissions if you shop through the links below.

 The Siskiwit Bay SOF is a multi-chined version of the original Siskiwit Bay cedar strip boat.
-It’s a great modern British-style sea kayak that a builder can scale down to suit his size.
+It’s a great modern British-style sea kayak that a builder can scale down to suit their size.
 These free kayak plans are for builders desiring a skin-on-frame version of the boat built in Yost-style.
 For stitch and glue plywood builders, the Siskiwit Bay MC is also available.
 The plans come as full-sized drawings that you can print.

 Note: The sheerline and design features sweeping curves that might challenge first-time Yost-style builders.
 If you haven’t built a Yost-style SOF before, this might not be the best option.